cloudera/terraform-provider-cdp/README.md

 Implements a terraform provider for CDP resources.
 Terraform is the de facto tool for "declarative infrastructure".
 This repo implements a provider for CDP so that CDP resources (credentials, environments, datalakes, datahubs, etc) can be created using terraform.

-Target terraform version is 0.12.
+Target terraform version is 0.13 although it should also work with 0.12.
+Older versions are not supported.

 ## Provider Documentation